beatcracker/toptout/README.md

 | :------: | :--------: | :----------: | :----------: |
 | ✔        | ✔          | ❌            | ❌            |

-> Disable usage data reporting
+> Disable usage data reporting.

 Use methods described below to opt-out of this telemetry channel.